Clemapfel/jluna/docs/manual.md

 abc (16076289990349425027)
 ```

 We see that lexicographically, the symbol are out of order.
-However, if we we compare their hashes we see that they are ordered properly.
+They are, however, ordered properly according to their hashes.

+---

 ## Functions

-Functions in julia are movable, reassignable objects just like any other type, however in C++ they are usually handled separately. `jluna` aims to bridge this gap through its function interface.
+Functions in julia are movable, reassignable objects just like any other type, however in C++ raw functions are usually handled separately. `jluna` aims to bridge this gap through its function interface.

 ### Calling julia Functions from C++